Austerity urbanism: Origins

 To understand the emergence of austerity urbanism, it is necessary to explore first the notion of austerity and its impacts throughout history as austerity urbanism appears later as a consequence of such a context.

-The notion of austerity is not new in the history of humankind, but as an explicit concept, it did not start to be until the beginning of the 20th century.
+The notion of austerity is not new in the history of humankind, but as an explicit concept, it did not start until the beginning of the 20th century.
 The economist John Maynard Keynes was amongst the first ones to use it.
 In the wake of World War I, he made known his disagreement on the Treaty of Versailles, opining that it was not a good idea to impose an economy of austerity on Germany.
 He argued that it would also weaken other countries in Europe.
 The risk was also that the impoverishment of Germany could raise fierce opposition to the treaty in Germany and maybe even a revolution.
 At that time, Keynes supported a more interventionist economic policy and was therefore against a deliberate austerity build up.

 In the 1930s, the notion of austerity reappeared with the Great Depression and its consequences, Europe as a whole being in a situation of austerity.
 This crisis framework appeared again after the Second World War, plunging several European countries into a state of misery, which can be qualified as austerity.
 At this moment, it was clear that the continent needed to rebuild its devastated lands and cities.

 This state of austerity gradually faded away during "The Glorious Thirty" but resurfaced quickly in the 1980s with the general awareness of ecological limits and key resource depletion which suggested the rethinking of the socio-economic system.
 Then, with the subprime crisis in 2007–2008, the notion of austerity came back strongly and explicitly especially in the economic and urban realm.
 Indeed, the changing economic conditions led to the emergence of the concept of austerity urbanism.
 In austerity urbanism, cities have to take care of themselves since “municipal governments act as cost-saving business actors that envisage running cities like corporations”.
 Even if the situation is not uniform across cities, nor completely comparable, the manifestation of austerity became “evident at the urban scale”.